-Blueberry Lemon Cheesecake Squares are creamy, sweet and tart.
-With a delicious cheesecake base, you can make them with fresh or frozen blueberries.
-You can make these cheesecake bars any time of the year!
+Blueberry Lemon Cheesecake Squares are creamy, sweet and tart, with a delicious cheesecake filling.
+You can make them with fresh or frozen blueberries.
+You can make these Lemon Blueberry Cheesecake Bars any time of the year!

 Blueberry Lemon Cheesecake Squares

-When you are mixing up the filling for Blueberry Lemon Cheesecake Squares, you will add the eggs in last.
-Just mix them in until incorporated.
-Overmixing the eggs will cause the cheesecake to puff up and will change the density of the bars.
+Tip: When you are mixing up the filling for Blueberry Lemon Cheesecake Squares, you will add the eggs in last.
+Mix them in just until incorporated.
+Over mixing the eggs will cause the cheesecake to puff up and will change the density of the bars.

 Sweet blueberries and tart lemon are a dynamic duo in this dessert.
 Creamy and rich with a crisp graham cracker crust.
 Enjoy this easy to make pan of goodness any time of the year!